lmorchard/blog.lmorchard.com/drafts/2015-08-07-web-awesome.md

 ## Users have leverage

 I know I just wrote that the balance of control on the web leans mainly toward the publishers.
-But, users on the web have leverage when they care to assert themselves.
+But, users on the web *do* have leverage when they care to assert themselves.

+### Browser choice

-First, you have a choice in browsers.
-The browser market is pretty healthy & competitive right now.
+First off, you have a choice in browsers.
+The browser market is pretty healthy right now.
 Once upon a time, [Microsoft Internet Explorer held 96% of the market][msie96].
 Today, we've got [at least half-a-dozen browsers][browserstoday] with almost as many rendering engines under their hoods.

-This diversity in browsers is important, because it helps discourage any single browser from annoying users too much.
-Switching cost is low on a web with shared common standards.
-You can vote with your feet and pick up another browser at any time.
+This diversity in browsers is important, and switching cost is low on a web with shared standards.
+You can vote with your feet and try another browser at any time.
 This also hinders any single company from injecting their own proprietary features into the web and setting up tollbooths.

 [msie96]: https://en.wikipedia.org/wiki/Browser_wars#First_browser_war
 [browserstoday]: https://en.wikipedia.org/wiki/Browser_wars#Second_browser_war

+### Add-ons and extensions

-Second, once you've chosen a browser, is that many are heavily customizable with [add-ons][] and [extensions][].
+Your choice in browsers includes some that can be customized with [add-ons][] and [extensions][].
 This is where a browser can really shine as a personalized [User Agent][].

 Install [Adblock Plus][], and you can deflect most attempts to track you & display ads.